alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-27-descent-jesus-before-end-of-time.md

 ---
-layout: post
-title: "The descent of Jesus before the end of the time"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 1621-3"
-hijri: "Muharram 8, 1442 AH"
 date: 2020-08-27
-category: ["prophets", fatwas]
-summary: "Yes, Prophet 'Isa, the Son of Maryam (Mary), will come down to the earth again at the end of time.
-He will rule according to the Shari`ah of Prophet Muhammad (peace be upon him)"
 group1: true
+hijri: Muharram 8, 1442 AH
+lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 1621-3
+summary: Yes, Prophet 'Isa, the Son of Maryam (Mary), will come down to the earth again at the end of time.
+He will rule according to the Shari`ah of Prophet Muhammad (peace be upon him)
+title: The descent of Jesus before the end of the time
 ---

 ### Question: